Dr Milena Heinsch

 2023 PhD Survive and Thrive: Exploring Post-Traumatic Growth Amongst Hazara Refugees in Australia PhD (Public Health & BehavSci), College of Health, Medicine and Wellbeing, The University of Newcastle Principal Supervisor

-2016 PhD Armed Services Deployment and the Impact and Implications for Families PhD (Social Work), College of Human and Social Futures, The University of Newcastle Co-Supervisor
+2016 PhD Existing across two worlds: Developing social work practice approaches from the stories of Australian military families.
+PhD (Social Work), College of Human and Social Futures, The University of Newcastle Co-Supervisor

 Past Supervision